mkarner07/mkarner07.github.io/_posts/2024-01-18-Anchor-Problems-How-to-Overcome-Huge-Challenges.md

 This is what an Anchor Problem is.

-Anchor Problems come in different forms: it might be writing a book, de-cluttering, a project, or starting a business.
+Anchor Problems come in different forms: it might be writing a book, decluttering, a project, or starting a business.

 ## How can you get past Anchor Problems?